Ingredient Explainer: Are Beta-Glucans in Skincare Worth the Hype?

 Who Should Use Beta-Glucans?

 Often, certain ingredients won’t work for specific skin types.
-Thankfully, that isn’t the case with beta-glucan.
-No matter your skin type, you can get in on this trend.
-That’s because, as Dr. Kwan confirms, all skin types can benefit from products formulated with beta-glucan.
+Thankfully, that isn’t the case with beta-glucans.
+No matter your skin type, you can get in on this trend, says Dr. Kwan.

 How to Add Beta-Glucans to Your Routine